 White bread tends to create more side effects when compared to brown flour bread.
 Other common problems in the gastrointestinal region are gases, vomiting, diarrhea, and pains.
 You surely don’t want your guinea pig to suffer from such discomforts and pains, so avoid bread at all costs.

-Another risk factor is when the bread is too soft and fresh, this type of bread, when chewed, can easily get stuck around the mouth and teeth of the cavy, causing it to suffocate or choke!
-White and especially soft bread is a great choking hazard for guinea pigs.
+Another risk factor is when the bread is too soft and fresh, when chewed, can easily get stuck around the mouth and teeth of the cavy, causing it to suffocate or choke!
+White and soft bread is a great choking hazard for guinea pigs.

 Lack of Vitamin C

-All of this can be very serious and if this happens, take the guinea pig to the vet as soon as you can.
-The treatment might include antibiotics, pain meds, or even surgery, and sadly, bloating will repeat itself if the nutrition is not improved.
+All of this can be very serious.
+If this happens, take the guinea pig to the vet as soon as you can.
+The treatment might include antibiotics, pain meds, or even surgery.
+Sadly, bloating will repeat itself if the nutrition is not improved.

 More Information About Guinea Pigs and Bread